-In order to be able to be more certain about the safety of wastewater-fed aquaculture, Mara et al. (1993) proposed the following design procedure for wastewater-fed fishponds, which was based on their work on the Calcutta East wastewater-fed fisheries.
-This design procedure (modified include to consideration of the free ammonia concentration in the fishpond) is for the minimal treatment of the wastewater (in anaerobic and facultative ponds) production and the maximal of microbiologically safe fish.
+In order to be able to be more certain about the safety of wastewater-fed aquaculture, Mara et al. (1993) proposed a rational design procedure for wastewater-fed fishponds.
+This design procedure (modified to include consideration of the free ammonia concentration in the fishpond) is for the minimal treatment of the wastewater (in anaerobic and facultative ponds) and the maximal production of microbiologically safe fish.